The Meaning of Peace

-"The Meaning of Peace" (stylized as the meaning of peace) is a single by Japanese R&B singer-songwriter Koda Kumi and South Korean pop singer-songwriter BoA.
+"The Meaning of Peace" (stylized in lower case) is a single by Japanese R&B singer-songwriter Koda Kumi and South Korean pop singer-songwriter BoA.
 The single debuted on Oricon and No. 12 and remained on the charts for twelve weeks.

 Information

 the meaning of peace is a collaborative effort between Japanese artist Kumi Koda and Korean artist BoA.
 The single peaked at No. 12 on the Oricon charts and charted for twelve weeks.

 The single was done for the Song Nation project, which was created to help raise funds for the September 11 attacks in the United States on September 11, 2001, and to honor the victims.
 All earnings from the singles and the corresponding album, Various Artists Featuring song+nation, were donated to the September 11 Relief Fund.

 Other artists under the Avex label also collaborated for the project, with all songs produced by Tetsuya Komuro.
 Those included were: